 I decided to add the E to the end because it adds a little softness to the appearance, while also changing the meaning (although you wouldn’t notice that change when just saying it out loud).
 “Pointe” is completely different from “Point”–it’s a form of ballet, probably most commonly known for the pointe shoes dancers wear while performing it.
 It’s a style of dance that takes a lot of experience and training, and can often be painful and dangerous.
 It’s something that appears beautiful–weightless and breathtakingly easy–but is actually really, really difficult.
 Kind of like the life Olivia leads.

 So, there you have it: Olivia’s last name is Pointe, something with three different layers of symbolism to it, all wrapped up in one clean syllable.
 Generally, when I choose last names, that’s my sort of process for it.
-Sometimes I’ll choose a name based on its ethnic origin, if I want to portray a character’s heritage with it (for example, another character in Cadence has the last name Feldman, which is Jewish), but more commonly, I’ll just focus on the sound and meaning.

 On the other hand, the way I choose first names is a lot different.
 Partly because for pretty much any common first name, I know like ten people with it.
 And therefore I feel SUPER awkward making the decision to use it.
 Which sometimes leads to things like what I’m thinking of calling the Hannah Phenomenon, which is basically that I have several close friends named Hannah, and because they luckily all manage to be super forgiving (although I do question one of them on this 😉 ), I always name really terrible characters Hannah.
-Like in one novel, Hannah was kind of, sort of a boyfriend-stealing slut, and in another she’s a just a seriously big jerk to my MC every chance she gets.
+Like in one novel, Hannah was kind of, sort of a boyfriend-stealing horror, and in another she’s a just a seriously big jerk to my MC every chance she gets.
 Hannahs in my stories are always terrible.

 So, sometimes things like the Hannah Phenomenon happen, when I know I can trust the people in my life who share the name with a character not to think that the character is any reflection of what I think of them.